juliarose/tf2-price/README.md

 ### Floating Point Precision

-To store original floating point numbers from responses, use `FloatCurrencies` as a container.
+To store floating point numbers from responses, use `FloatCurrencies` as a container.
 However, it's advised not to use it for calculations or comparisons.
 This crate provides utilities for converting floats to integers based on use-case ([saturating](https://en.wikipedia.org/wiki/Saturation_arithmetic), [checked](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/checked-and-unchecked)).

 ```rust
 use tf2_price::{Currencies, FloatCurrencies, Currency};